AveryGong515/prework/README.md

-# Prework - HelloWorld
+# Prework - SaveTheBite

 Submitted by: Avery Xinran Gong

-HelloWorld is my first intro to building an app using Swift.
+SaveTheBite is my first intro to building an app using Swift.
 This very simple app contains a brief introduction of myself and a fun little button "Admit Me" that changes the background color and represents my hope of being admitted to ios101 :)

 Time spent: 2 hours spent in total